ebassi/halting_problem/content/gnome/codes-of-conduct.md

 come back to that later, but that was a point of pride for me.

-yet, I have to admit that my heart sank a bit for every email in the discussion on guadec-list, and especially from members of our own community.
+yet, I have to admit that my heart sank a bit for every email in the discussion on guadec-list, especially because they were from members of our own community.

 > I do understand that we like our conferences like we like our software:
 > free-as-in-speech, and interesting to work on.

-as I said, GNOME already has a [code of conduct][2], pitiful and neutered as it may be, and it applies to every venue of communication we have: mailing list, IRC, our web servers, and also our *conferences*. to have and implement a code of conduct is not a per-GUADEC-edition, local-team-only decision to take — and how do I know that? because it's the board that approved the code of conduct for the mailing lists, IRC, and web servers, and it was not the moderation team, or
+as I said, GNOME already has a [code of conduct][2], pitiful and neutered as it may be, and it applies to every venue of communication we have: mailing list, our web servers, and also our *conferences*. to have and implement a code of conduct is not a per-GUADEC-edition, local-team-only decision to take — and how do I know that? because it's the board that approved the code of conduct for the mailing lists, IRC, and web servers, and it was not the moderation team, or